selkovjr/gt-2-thermistor-experiment/README.md

 First off, all such models, good or bad, are robustly redundant for the purposes of thermistor calibration.
 All we want to know is by how much and in what direction we need to offset probe measurements in order to match the real temperature around the thermistor (otherwise not known because we cannot measure it directly without much hassle).
 The dependence of gradient strength in a solid on the temperature of heat source is always exponential.
 Had I managed to remember that, I would simply add an arbitrary exponential function to measured temperature values and optimize it for best fit.
 Instead, I used this heat transfer model to generate the offsets.
 This method is both fanciful and thought-free &mdash; what's not to like?

-Varying heat inputs in this model to match measured temperatures at the probe reveals the following dependence of thermistor-probe gradient on probe temperature:
+Varying heat inputs in this model to match measured temperatures at the probe reveals the following dependence of thermistor-probe gradient on probe temperature (the actual dependence is on heater output, but probe temperature is all we know):

 ![thermal gradient](gradient.png)